 - grant aid for the establishment, acquisition, reconstruction, enlargement, operation and maintenance of hospitals and hospital facilities.

 RHDs are not involved in financing or administering hospital operations.

 The Powell River Regional Hospital District (PRRHD) has the same boundaries as the Powell River Regional District and the regional hospital board is comprised of the same members as the regional board.

 The PRRHD requisitions funds for the region’s local share of the debt for the acute care hospital (Powell River General Hospital).
 From time to time, the PRRHD also contributes to minor capital projects and equipment purchases.

-Current PRRHD residential tax rate is $25 per $100,000 of assessed value, a 3% increase from that of 2015.
+The current PRRHD residential tax rate is $25 per $100,000 of assessed value, a 3% increase from that of 2015.
 This level of taxation is not expected to increase in the near future.
-As total health care costs continue to rise however, local taxpayers may face increased pressure to fund a broader range of health care facilities and services.
+As total health care costs continue to rise, however, local taxpayers may face increased pressure to fund a broader range of health care facilities and services.